etrusci-org/quotes/markdown/quotes.md

 # Quotes

+## @damienxpat on twitter

+- Capitalism has us feeling like everything we do in our free time is inherently worthless because it's not tied to productivity.

 ## 3 Doors Down

 - I won't look back to regret yesterday, we're not handed tomorrow so I'll live for today.